 2. Does the website come with maintenance as well?
 If yes, then for how long?

 - Most e-commerce business owners don’t possess a technical side.
 Hence, website maintenance becomes a foregone conclusion.

-- Hence, be clear about the kind of maintenance you’re getting, any related terms and conditions and also pay good heed to what constitutes as maintenance.
+- Hence, be clear about the kind of maintenance you’re getting, and any related terms and conditions, and also pay good heed to what constitutes maintenance.

 - You wouldn’t want your agency to mooch off of you just because you’re unfamiliar with the domain.

 3. How much hosting space does the website need?

 - Inquire about the hosting that your website comes with.
 Are you getting a dedicated server or a shared server?

 - More often than not, e-commerce websites tend to be heavy and involve a lot of product/service-oriented data and images.
 So in the long run, you will definitely need dedicated hosting space to ensure good speed and to ensure minimum lags on the customer end.

 - However, if budget isn’t an issue, you can go with a dedicated server right off the bat.